 Even though policy dialogues were framed to be only one part of the policy making process, the financial and human resources allocated by the Joint Action budget did not foresee for follow up meetings and processes.
-As a result, it is challenging to ensure continuity of any initiated processes during the policy dialogues or to ensure continued political commitment to the dialogue's objectives.
+As a result, it is challenging to ensure continuity of any initiated processes during the policy dialogues.
 For sustainability purposes, all conceived actions should be integrated into existing programmes or processes.
 Otherwise, creating external activities to the current workload, especially for the stakeholders outside of the health care sector, can result difficult to live up to the expectations set out during the meeting.
 The long-term effects of such policy dialogues remain to be seen.
 Further analysis and follow up actions could result in important longer-term learnings about policy dialogue planning, implementation and overall impact.

-Political capital and commitment were seen as key to achieving many of the follow-up actions indicated by the policy dialogues.
+In addition, political capital and commitment were seen as key to achieving many of the follow-up actions indicated by the policy dialogues.
 Understanding how priorities and political landscapes adapt to the context, it is also important that dialogue participants envision ways to gain and maintain political commitments from the necessary policy- and decision-makers.
-Political capital often follows financial capital, reinforcing the importance of planning for adequate resources to meet established objectives.